mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 :hwlabel:`SHIFT` + :hwlabel:`REV`  Turns on reverse playback mode.
 :hwlabel:`GRID`                    Turns on Quantize mode.
 :hwlabel:`FLUX`                    Turns on Slip mode.
+:hwlabel:`JOG`                     Turns on Scratch mode.
-:hwlabel:`JOG`                     Hold to use the wheels to quickly scroll through the track
+:hwlabel:`SHIFT` + Wheels          Hold to use the wheels to quickly scroll through the track.
 =================================  ==========================================================

 Looping